Question from Shelby: I bought a new computer the other day.

-Question from Shelby A.: The salesman that sold me my new computer said I won’t need to plug it into a surge protector because the power supply automatically protects it from over-voltage.
-Is he right?
+The salesman told me I won’t need to plug it into a surge protector because the power supply automatically protects it from over-voltage.

-Rick’s answer: Shelby, I could give you a short answer to your question (it would be NO!!!), but I’ll explain why you do need to plug your computer into some sort of surge suppression device.
+Rick’s answer: Shelby, I could give you a short answer to your question (it would be NO!!!), but I’ll explain why you do need to plug your computer into a high-quality surge protector.

 The electronic components inside all computers are very easily damaged by power surges and lighting strikes, and that includes the power supply itself.

 While it’s true that most computer power supplies do provide some protection against small, short duration power fluctuations, they are NOT designed to withstand a strong power surge or lightning strike.

 What’s more, even surge suppressors themselves aren’t immune from power surges and lightning strikes.

 They are often either destroyed outright if the surge is strong enough or weakened to the point where they no longer provide any useful protection against future surges, leaving you with a false sense of security that your equipment is being protected.